 8. Practice Scanning and Skimming Text

-By this point, you've already heard most of what you need to know.
-That's right, you already understand the core skills needed to start speed reading.
+You've already heard most of what you need to know by this point.
+That's right; you already understand the core skills needed to start speed reading your reading material.

 However, practice does indeed make perfect.
-In order to learn this precious skill, you need to start getting used to scanning through pages upon pages of words.
+To learn this precious skill, you need to start getting used to scanning through pages upon pages of words.

 At first, the skill will come slowly, but it will inevitably become easier over a few days.
 You'll be better in five weeks than you will be tomorrow, so relax and enjoy the ride; you'll get there eventually.